 - Community Representative, City of Cleveland Division of Police, Wearable Camera Policy Committee

 - Past President, Cleveland Young Professional Senate

 - Web team, Cleveland Church of Christ Citadel of Hope Ministries

 He was the youngest member to be selected by County Executive Ed FitzGerald to serve on the inaugural Cuyahoga County Charter Review Commission.

 Will was a Fellow in the Legislative Service Commission of the Ohio General Assembly, a Fellow in the Center for Progressive Leadership and a Leaders and Scholars Appointee for Opportunity Nation.

 Will graduated cum laude with a Masters in Public Administration and a Bachelors of Science in Communication from Ohio University.

-He is married to his college sweetheart, Sarah, and has one child, Abigail.
+He is married to his college sweetheart, Sarah, and has two children, Abigail and Luke.